 Students with special needs might not have considered continuing into post-secondary education after high school.
-College can be a daunting process for any student, and it can be tough to figure out how to advocate for yourself to ensure your needs are met.
-Luckily, there are offices on campuses designed to help students with various physical, intellectual, and learning disabilities.
-There are also a handful of great programs and colleges designed specifically to help students with learning disabilities.
-Keep reading to see the most relevant ones below!
+College can be a daunting process for any student, and it can also be tough to figure out how to advocate for yourself to ensure your needs are met.
+Luckily, disability resources on campuses help students with various physical, intellectual, and learning disabilities.
+There are also a handful of great disability resources programs and colleges designed specifically to help students with learning disabilities.
+Keep reading for colleges with great disability resources!

 The University of Iowa—Iowa City, IA

 The University of Iowa is home to the REACH (Realizing Educational and Career Hopes) Program, with the vision stating to “empower young adults to become independent, self-determined individuals whose lives are personally rewarding.”

 REACH works to give students the opportunity to experience life on a Big Ten university campus while gaining independence.
 As a two-year program designed for students with multiple intellectual, cognitive, and learning disabilities, it helps them reach their full potential.
 Students take classes, intern on campus and in the community, job shadow, and also attend events on campus as any other student would.
 Additionally, the university offers limited need-based scholarships for UI REACH students to help cover the cost of tuition.

 Beacon College is designed to offer bachelor and associate degrees for students with diagnosed learning disabilities, dyslexia, ADHD, and more.
 The college offers a variety of majors and minors, including human services, business management, psychology, and also studio arts.